hoodieblanket/learningJourney/Material/Python3/MITx6001x/Simple Programs.md

     if ans == "c":
         print("Game over.
 Your secret number is " + str(guess))
         break
-        #the is the break statement to get out of the loop once the input is 'c'
+        #this is the break statement to get out of the loop once the input is 'c'
     elif ans == "h":
         high = guess
     elif ans == "l":